BIMDataHub/BIMServerOsmSerializer/README.md

 1. Download [BIMserver version 1.3.4](https://github.com/opensourceBIM/BIMserver/releases/download/1.3.4-FINAL-2014-10-17/bimserver-1.3.4-FINAL-2014-10-17.jar) and rename the .jar file to bimserver.
 2. When you first run the server, it will create two folders, which are home and bimserver.
-3. Download our serializer from our [github release page](https://github.com/BIMDataHub/OsmSerializer/releases) and put it under bimserver/plugins.
+3. Download our serializer (.jar file) from our [github release page](https://github.com/BIMDataHub/OsmSerializer/releases) and put it under bimserver/plugins.
 4. If the server is running when you import the serializer, please restart the server before you perform any tasks.

 ## Usage